anthonyroux/Revolut-GetStarted/README.md

 Click on `Create a new app`

-Enter your `App name`, your `OAuth redirect URI` (you can add more than one) and setup the rights of your app (will it be read only?
+Enter your `App name`, your `OAuth redirect URI` (you can add more than one) and set-up the rights of your app (will it be read-only?
 If yes do not touch anything.
 If you need write access please click on the button to enable it).
 Click on `Continue`.

 **You’ve created your first app!**